wazuh/wazuh-documentation/source/learning-wazuh/shellshock.rst

 ----------------------------------------------------------------

 The Wazuh Active Response capability allows scripted actions to be taken in response to specific criteria of Wazuh rules being matched.
 By default, AR is enabled on all agents and all standard AR commands are defined in ``manager.conf`` on the Wazuh manager, but no actual criteria for calling the AR commands is included.
-No AR commands will actually be triggered until further configuration is performed on the Wazuh manager.
+No AR commands are actually triggered until further configuration is performed on the Wazuh manager.

 For the purpose of automated blocking, a very popular command for blocking in